-AL.SC.5.7: Design and conduct a test to modify the speed of a falling object due to gravity.

-AL.SC.8.8: Use Newton's first law to demonstrate and explain that an object is either at rest or moves at a constant velocity unless acted upon by an external force.

-AL.SC.8.9: Use Newton's second law to demonstrate and explain how changes in an object's motion depend on the sum of the external forces on the object and the mass of the object.

-AL.SC.8.10: Use Newton's third law to design a model to demonstrate and explain the resulting motion of two colliding objects.
+- AL.SC.5.7 Design and conduct a test to modify the speed of a falling object due to gravity. - AL.SC.8.8 Use Newton's first law to demonstrate and explain that an object is either at rest or moves at a constant velocity unless acted upon by an external force. - AL.SC.8.9 Use Newton's second law to demonstrate and explain how changes in an object's motion depend on the sum of the external forces on the object and the mass of the object. - AL.SC.8.10 Use Newton's third law to design a model to demonstrate and explain the resulting motion of two colliding objects.

-Arthropod Comparative Anatomy Study

-AL.SC.7.4: Construct models and representations of organ systems (e.g., circulatory, digestive, respiratory, muscular, skeletal, nervous) to demonstrate how multiple interacting organs and systems work together to accomplish specific functions.

-AL.SC.7.6: Analyze and interpret data to provide evidence regarding how resource availability impacts individual organisms as well as populations of organisms within an ecosystem.

-AL.SC.7.8: Construct an explanation to predict patterns of interactions in different ecosystems in terms of the relationships between and among organisms (e.g., competition, predation, mutualism, commensalism, parasitism).